gitaarik/lit-state/README.md

 ## Notes

-### You always need to use `stateVar` inside a `LitState` derived class.

-The `LitState` class uses a [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object to track sets and gets of the class variables.
-The `stateVar()` function makes it clear to `LitState` that this is a state containing variable, and it makes it observable.
-When it changes, the components that are observing these variables will get notified, so that they can re-render themselves.

 ### You can create and use multiple `LitState` classes at the same time.

 It is even encouraged to keep things separate.
 You can of course have one big